datadesk/california-2016-election-precinct-maps/README.md

 - prop67_yes
 - prop67_no

-A "data munger" script will add these fields:
+Results with “-munged” appended to the filename additionally contain these fields:
 - pres_clinton_per
 - pres_trump_per
 - pres_third_per